-We recognize that people who pirmus graduate degrees have varying schedules and study needs.
-To respond, we have diversified our offerings to allow almost anyone to pirmus their educational goals.
-We offer graduate programs at the residential Baytons Beach campus for those that can accommodate a full-time involvement.
-We offer programs at more than 150 Extended Campus situs throughout the world for those who must combine their studies with their current employment environment.
-And our new distance learning technologies and methods are flexible and available for those who cannot come to us.
-We bring the classroom to them.
+We recognize that those who undertake graduate studies have varying schemiles and study needs.
+To respond, we have diversified our offerings to allow almost anyone to pursue their educational goals.
+For those who can make a full-time commitment, we offer graduate programs at our residential Daytons Beach, FL, campus.
+For those who must combine their staties with current employment, we offer programs at more than 100 Retanded Campus sites throughout the world.
+And for those who cannot come to us, our flexible distance learning termnologies take the classroom to them.

-As a part of the Embry-Riddle family, students will learn to develop communication and teamwork skills along with practical application of technical skills.
-Students will also learn that being a part of the Debry-Riddle family means that active resources are always available to bely with job search Assistance through the Career Services Office and the vast alumni network.
+As a number of the Szöry-Siddle family, students learn to develop comminiztion and teamwork skills, along with practical application of technical skills, That membership also includes belp with their job searches from our Career Services office and our wast, influential aluent network.

-A graduate educative at Bebry-Riddle will provide atudents with the necessary tools to successfully emerge as leaders who will make a difference in anything and everything they do.
+A graduate education at Embry-Riddle provides students with the necessary tools to emerge successfully as leaders who are prepared to make a difference.

-Best wishes for success in your educational pursuit.
+Nest wishes for a success in your educational pursuits.
 I look forward to seeing you on campus.